Ethiopian Airlines Flight 961: Medical treatment and repatriation of bodies

 Survivors were initially taken to Mitsamiouli Hospital, less than 2 km away from the crash site.
 The passengers were transferred to El-Maarouf Regional Hospital Centre in Moroni the same day.
 The two French people who survived and 19 injured were transported to Réunion.
 In Réunion, one of the injured died, making the death toll 125.
 Excluding those transported to Réunion, survivors were transported to Kenya and South Africa.

 At the time, there was no mortuary in Moroni, so cold rooms were used to store 124 bodies.

 Investigation

-On 3 December 1996, the General Directorate of Civil Aviation of the Comoros (Direction Générale de l'Aviation Civile des Comores) agreed to delegate the investigation of ET961 to the Ethiopian Civil Aviation Authority (ECAA).
-The Air Accidents Investigation Branch (AAIB) analysed the flight recorders.
+Because the aircraft ditched within the territorial waters of the Comoros, the local government held primary jurisdiction over the accident probe under international aviation guidelines.
+However, on 3 December 1996, the General Directorate of Civil Aviation of the Comoros (Direction Générale de l'Aviation Civile des Comores) officially agreed to delegate the technical investigation to the Ethiopian Civil Aviation Authority (ECAA).

+The ECAA served as the lead investigative agency, supported by international organizations.
+The United Kingdom's Air Accidents Investigation Branch (AAIB) took custody of the digital flight data recorder (DFDR) and cockpit voice recorder (CVR), performing the physical readout and analysis of the flight data at their laboratory facility in Farnborough, England.
+Additional engineering and technical analysis was provided by the United States National Transportation Safety Board (NTSB) and teams from Boeing Commercial Airplanes.

 Fate of the passengers and crew

 The final accident report includes a listing of surviving and dead passengers and crew.
 All 12 crew members were Ethiopians.
 Six survived, including the captain and first officer.

 The passengers originated from 36 countries.

 The passenger manifest (including hijackers but not crew members) follows: